 Wheat flour will be fortified with iron, folic acid, and vitamin B12.
 Oil will have vitamin A and D fortification, while salt gets iron and iodine.

-In the proposal, FSSAI said it decided to roll out in phases because it needs to firm up supply and distribution sources of the staples as well as conduct information campaigns to create awareness of the benefits of consuming fortified food.
+In the proposal, FSSAI said it decided to roll it out in phases because it needs to firm up supply and distribution sources of the staples as well as conduct information campaigns to create awareness of the benefits of consuming fortified food.

-“Global experience has shown that more than a single approach, a combination of several strategies is required to significantly reduce micronutrient deficiencies,” said FSSAI.
+“Global experience has shown that, more than a single approach, a combination of several strategies is required to significantly reduce micronutrient deficiencies,” said FSSAI.
 “Among these, staple food fortification offers a promising opportunity to deliver micronutrient rich foods to large populations.”

 FSSAI will also encourage the commercial availability of fortified products on the open market, said the paper.